curl/everything-curl/building-boringssl.md

 ## set up the build tree to get detected by curl's configure

 In the boringssl source tree root, make sure there's a `lib` and an `include` dir.
-The `lib` dir should contain the two libs (I make them symlinks into the build dir).
+The `lib` dir should contain the two libs (I made them symlinks into the build dir).
 The `include` dir is already present by default.
 Make and populate `lib` like this (commands issued in the source tree root, not in the `build/` subdirectory).